Skip to main content

 Lake County, MinnesotaLimited DataMesotrophic

-Insula Lake has no invasive species recorded in Minnesota state databases as of 2023, though prevention practices still apply at all access points.
+No invasive species are currently listed at Insula Lake — the lake remains off the Minnesota infested-waters roster.
 The state fisheries records do not list documented species for Insula Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 The lake lacks a documented public access point, so visitor use is limited.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-05-17.
 Grade methodology: LakeGrade methodology.